chef-boneyard/chef-web-docs-2016/step_plugin_knife/step_plugin_knife_azure_server_create_use_new_hosted_service.rst

 ..
 This is an included how-to.

-To provision a medium-sized |centos| machine configured as a web server in the "West US" data center, while also creating new hosted service and storage accounts, enter something like:
+To provision a medium-sized |centos| machine configured as a web server in the ``West US`` data center, while also creating new hosted service and storage accounts, enter something like:

 .. code-block:: bash